To the Church in Sardis

 For us, even though there are hard times that are exhausting and painful – he still calls us to go through the doors of opportunities that lie before.
 It’s a natural response to shut down when hardship comes.
 We take a break.
 We disconnect on different levels with God the Father.
 But this is an encouragement – there are are things God wants to do despite all that’s happening.
 And God is in control.
 He is.
 Even though it may not feel like it at the moment.
 As Jesus told the church, He speaks the same to us – Hold on to what you have.

 Jesus began all of this with a very significant remark of holding a key.
 For a door to be opened, a key must be used.
 Fascinatingly, it’s a key of David.
 This is a throwback to a story found in Isaiah 22.
 Basically, the kingdom of Judah was in turmoil and God chose a guy to help negotiate them and Assyria.
 He was from the palace, a good steward of King Hezekiah’s household and he had great authority.
 Take note:

 Within this statement, we see how this gentleman foreshadowed Jesus Christ the head of God’s household and the Church who holds the keys.
-Jesus had been given all authority in heaven an on earth.
-And on that key ring of His are keys not only to the doors but the keys to death and life.
+Jesus had been given all authority in heaven and on earth.
+And on that keyring of His are keys not only to the doors but the keys to death and life.

 For the church in Philadelphia, they had obstacles for sure.
 They lacked strength but as Jesus said they were faithful.
 And just like them, a door stands open for us.
 There are opportunities that surround us.
 The key to Christ’s authority is there, and if we remain faithful there’s the promise of surviving and being immovable like a pillar, where heaven waits.